shybovycha/shybovycha.github.io/_posts/strongly-typed-front-end/experiment-1/2021-04-19-experiment-1.md

 }
 ```

-This produces approximately `8 KB` bundle.
+This produces approximately `8 KB` bundle, but this implementation treats any error as a panic.

-A somewhat more conventional implementation:
+An implementation which handles the errors properly looks somewhat like this:

 ```gleam
 pub fn hex2rgb(color: String) {